-Although a proactive approach toward environmental stewardship and implementation of best practices is always the right approach for our industry to take, we must measure periodically the cost benefit ratio and make sure we are managing our business profitably.
-With respect to oil and gas well drilling technologies and practices implemented by many operators in their Marcellus Shale operations, an analysis was made to determine the cost benefit ratio of the Fluid Redirection and Substructure Based Catching Pan and Containment Tank.
+Although a proactive approach towards environmental stewardship and implementation of best practices is always the right approach for our industry to take, we must measure periodically the cost-benefit ratio and make sure we are managing our business profitably.
+With respect to oil and gas well drilling technologies and practices implemented by many operators in their Marcellus Shale operations, an analysis was made to determine the cost-benefit ratio of the Fluid Redirection and Substructure Based Catching Pan and Containment Tank.

 The case study was done on a well in McKean County, Pennsylvania, and HWD Drilling Rig 8, during the month of August 2011.
 The well profile consisted of the following: